slalom-saa/fit-stacks/docs/hello-world.md

     }
 }
 ```
 > There will be some references that you need to resolve.

-> **At this time, not all references are immediately available in VS 2017.
-You may need to restart your Visual Studio instance when you add the next section.**
+At this time, not all references may be immediately available in VS 2017.
+If that is the case, then restart your Visual Studio instance.

 5. Initialize a new Stack and run the web host.
 ```csharp
 public static void Main(string[] args)